bpf-endeavor/bpf-app-offload-measurement/docs/measurement_plan.md

 ### Optimization patterns

-- Early exit, pre-stack processing (BMC)
+- Early exit, pre-stack processing (e.g., BMC)
-- Avoiding inter-process communication
+- Reducing system calls (e.g., Electrode when sending broadcast messages)
-    + Side-car proxy offload
+- Avoiding inter-process communication (e.g., Side-car proxy offload)
 - Are there any cases, in which falling back to user-space could be beneficial?
   (That is doing something in eBPF which result the eBPF+user-space perform better than just directly running user-space program.)
     + Data summarization